hamishmaritz/MyLearnings/README.md

 > Abstract class: To implement the same or different behaviour among multiple related objects

-* Define polymorphism and explain how you can take advantage of it in a .NET application.
+* **Define polymorphism and explain how you can take advantage of it in a .NET application.**
-> Answer
+The word polymorphism means having many forms.
+In object-oriented programming paradigm, polymorphism is often expressed as 'one interface, multiple functions'.

+Example:
+> A baseball, an American football, and a basketball are all balls.
+They can all be thrown, but each one is thrown in a different way; you wouldn't throw a football like a baseball pitch and you wouldn't throw a baseball with a football spin.
+If I handed you a box with all three balls in it and told you to throw them all, you wouldn't pick up a basketball and ask whether to throw it like a basketball, a football, or a baseball, you'd just throw it like a basketball because you know how basketballs are thrown.
+Each different type of ball has a specific implementation of the 'throw' function, but they can all be treated similarly in that they are all throwable.

+Further Explained Of The Example:
+> In the previousexample, ball would be like an abstract class with an abstract method "throw" (technically that would belong to the thrower, but we'll ignore that detail).
+In this, though, there would be an interface -- say, IDances -- with a single method, Dance().
+Human, Bear, and Robot would be three separate classes in different hierarchies, the first two maybe deriving from abstract class Animal, where Robot derives from abstract class Machine or Circuit or something.
+Each of the classes then implements the IDances interface rather than providing a concretion of an abstract method it inherited.

-* What is Entity Framework and how does it work on a basic level?
+* **What is Entity Framework and how does it work on a basic level?**
 >Answer

-* Explain the difference between overriding and overloading a method.
+* **Explain the difference between overriding and overloading a method.**
 > Answer

-* Value Vs Reference
+* **Value Vs Reference**
 > Answer

 Constructors